app-muon/AndroidTaskFree/readme.md

 # TaskFree for Android

-TaskFree is a free, ad-free, and open-source task manager.
+A is a free, ad-free, and open-source task manager.
 No data is shared with us, advertisers, or any third parties — only with Google.

 Create tasks by category, add due dates, and set notifications.